sirajul-9/ReionYuga-Py/README.md

 Download all the files in this repository as ZIP and extract.

 If you have installed FFTW locally, edit the build_funcs.py file.
-Add the following arguments to the ffw.set_source() function:
+Add the following arguments to the ffi.set_source() function:
 <pre>
 include_dirs=['/path/to/local/include/directory'],